SlaveToJavascript/ascenda-loyalty-marketplace/README.md

-# ascenda-loyalty-marketplace
+# Ascenda's Loyalty Marketplace
- An application that facilitates easy and seamless loyalty currency transfers between multiple third-party loyalty programs and banks
+## An application that facilitates easy and seamless loyalty currency transfers between multiple third-party loyalty programs and banks
+Built for CS301 IT Solution Architecture in 2021.